top of page

-Climate Futures Cambodia is raising US$5,000 for the design and refurbishment of Samaki School in Fang Village, Ratanakiri, Cambodia.
+Climate Futures Cambodia is fundraising for the refurbishment and improvement of Samaki School in Fang Village, Ratanakiri, Cambodia.

 The community of families attending and supporting the school stretch far beyond Fang Village, with students commuting from surrounding villages such as Kachon, Mong, and Phnom Kok.